ImageMagick/Usage-Markdown/warping/index.md

 [![\[IM Output\]](isometric_shears.png)](isometric_shears.png)

-The above was developed from a simular [Windows Batch Example](../windows/#cube) by Wolfgang Hugemann &lt;ImageMagick@Hugemann.de&gt; in his [Using IM under Windows](../windows/) contribution to IM Examples.
+The above was developed from a similar [Windows Batch Example](../windows/#cube) by Wolfgang Hugemann &lt;ImageMagick@Hugemann.de&gt; in his [Using IM under Windows](../windows/) contribution to IM Examples.

 Note that the above images are NOT correctly joined together.
 They should use [Plus Alpha Composition](../compose/#plus), but are using over instead.